Resolving the Scales of the Quark-Gluon Plasma with Energy Correlators

 We believe that understanding \emph{how} the dynamics of the QGP can be robustly extracted from jet substructure observables is the first step towards achieving new levels of theoretical control over jet substructure observables in heavy-ion collisions.
 In this \emph{Letter} we have shown how this can be achieved using energy correlators, with the added benefit of opening the doors to a wealth of theoretical techniques recently developed to study these observables.
 We look forward to a rich program unravelling the structure of the QGP with energy correlators.

 \emph{Acknowledgements.}--- We thank Leticia Cunqueiro, Cristian Baldenegro Barrera, Carlos A. Salgado, Liliana Apolinario, Jasmine Brewer, Andrew Larkoski, Xin-Nian Wang, Laura Havener, Alba Soto-Ontoso, Peter Jacobs, Emery Sokatchev, Alexander Zhiboedov, Kyle Lee, Helen Caines, Ivan Vitev for helpful/encouraging discussions.
 We thank Gregory Soyez for a useful comment made during the BOOST workshop.
-This work is supported in part by the GLUODYNAMICS project funded by the ``P2IO LabEx (ANR-10-LABX-0038)'' in the framework ``Investissements d'Avenir'' (ANR-11-IDEX-0003-01) managed by the Agence Nationale de la Recherche (ANR), France.
-This work is also supported by European Research Council project ERC-2018-ADG-835105 YoctoLHC; by Maria de Maetzu excellence program under project MDM-2016-0692 and CEX2020-001035-M; by Spanish Research State Agency under project PID2020-119632GB-I00; and by Xunta de Galicia (Centro singular de investigacion de Galicia accreditation 2019-2022), by European Union ERDF.
-C.A. has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 893021 (JQ4LHC).
+This work is supported in part by the GLUODYNAMICS project funded by the ``P2IO LabEx (ANR-10-LABX-0038)'' in the framework ``Investissements d’Avenir'' (ANR-11-IDEX-0003-01) managed by the Agence Nationale de la Recherche (ANR), France.
+This work is also supported by European Research Council project ERC-2018-ADG-835105 YoctoLHC; by Maria de Maetzu excellence program under project MDM-2016-0692 and CEX2020-001035-M; by Spanish Research State Agency under project PID2020-119632GB-I00; and by Xunta de Galicia (Centro singular de investigación de Galicia accreditation 2019-2022), by European Union ERDF, and by OE - Portugal, Funda\c{c}\~ao para a Ci\^encia e Tecnologia (FCT) under project EXPL/FIS-PAR/0905/2021.
+C.A. has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 893021 (JQ4LHC).
 I.M. is supported by start-up funds from Yale University.
+RKE was supported in part by the US DOE under award number DE-SC004168.

 \onecolumngrid